SNAPSHOT-India stocks, bonds, rupee, swap, call at 0415 GMT

 -------------------------------------

-The benchmark five-year swap rate steady at its previous close of 7.11 percent, while the one-year rate down 1 bp at 7.57 percent.
+The benchmark five-year swap rate down 1 bp at 7.08 percent, while the one-year rate also 1 bp lower at 7.46 percent.

 CALL MONEY